nikoo-77/nextjss/README.md

+I FORGOT TO LOGOUT THE ACCOUNT OF MY BROTHER IN VSCODE..
+WHEN I COMMITED, ITS NAME APPEARED.

 # React/Next.js Lajera Project

 This project demonstrates fundamental concepts in React and Next.js, as well as basic JavaScript exercises for learning purposes.